 This website aims to take you on a journey of discovery by introducing structure to our web pages through (X)HTML and web page layout via CSS.
 For each of these disciplines we will start with the basics, introduce some more detailed concepts in the intermediate tutorials before going into some advanced techniques.
 Each part is cross referenced and complemented by the reference sections for HTML and CSS.
 The final section of the site is a Case Study where we build a basic website from scratch using the techniques we have learnt in the previous sections.

-Hypertext Transfer Protocol, more commonly known as HTTP and Extensible Hypertext Transfer Protocol known as XHTML are the language of the web.
+Hypertext Transfer Markup Language, more commonly known as HTML and Extensible Hypertext Transfer Markup Language known as XHTML are the language of the web.
 HTML and XHTML are what we use to give our web pages structure.

 These lessons get us started with the tools we need and give basic guidelines on creating and updating files and folders.
 We then explain HTML syntax and then introduce some structure to our web documents.
 As the lessons progress and we learn more HTML tags and become more confident we start building up a nice little webpage.
-To summarize, we bring everything we have learnt from the HTML basic tutorials together, which will lead us nicely into the HTML Intermediate Tutorials.
+To summarize, we bring everything we have learnt from the HTML4 Basic Tutorials together, which will lead us nicely into the HTML4 Intermediate Tutorials.

 Cascading Style Sheets, more commonly known as CSS are used to present our HTML and XHTML in exactly the way we want it to look.
 Whereas HTML and XHTML all all about the structure of our web pages, CSS is all about the presentation.